IgorSprovieri/weekly-api/readme.md

 # Config Forgot/Reset Password Email

-To reset the password, the API send a email with a token and for this system work, you need to config some things
+To reset the password, the API send a email with a token.
+For this system work, you need to config some things:

 1. Create a mailjet development account (Link above)